zksecurity/noname/book/src/constants.md

 * It is sometimes useless to constrain them at all.
 For example, boolean constants are never constrained because you never need to.
 * They can be cached to avoid creating several constraints for the same constant.

-Currently a constant appears in the circuit via a simple generic gate, and is not cached:
+Currently a constant appears in the circuit only when `CircuitWriter::add_constant` is called.
+It uses the generic gate to constrain the value, and is not cached (so calling it several times with the same constant will create multiple constraints):

 ```rust
 pub fn add_constant(&mut self, value: Field, span: Span) -> CellVar {